hiddenexee/Twitter-Deleter/README.md

 # How do you run it?
  - Log in to your Twitter account
  - Go to profile page
+ - Go to the end of the page
  - Switch to console screen with F12
  - Paste the code and enjoy